Energetically Warming Dog Food Recipe: Food Therapy Backed by Veterinarians

 It is the energy of the meridians within the body, the energy of food, and the energy of the universe.

-Qi Deficiency is a state in which the body lacks the desired amount of Qi.
+Qi Deficiency is when the body lacks the desired amount of Qi.

 Qi deficiency usually occurs in older dogs.

-An example would be an older mastiff that lumbers about drooling out of the mouth.
-Qi deficient dogs are weak and display a lack of energy.
+An example would be an older mastiff lumbering about, drooling out of the mouth.
+Qi-deficient dogs are weak and lack energy.

 The Energetically Warming Dog Food Recipe

-Now, we are going to show you how to quickly and easily make energetically warming dog food.
+Now, we will show you how to quickly and easily make energetically warming dog food.

 So, get out your slow cooker and get ready!